-Council are required to keep evidence of competence (including training records) of all relevant onsite persons.
+Council is required to keep evidence of competence (including training records) of all relevant onsite persons.
+Training is reviewed and kept up to date.

 Records of staff qualifications are kept by Council.
 Training records of employees are maintained on Council's server.